Frequently Asked Questions regarding transcripts and the college application process:

-A. At the end of the school year, you will be asked to complete a Senior Survey where you will list the college you will be attending.
-Also, notify your Counselor and the Registrar, Mrs. Correa as to where to send your final transcript.
-Final transcripts are normally sent out by July 10.
+A. At the end of the school year, you will be asked to complete a Senior Survey where you will indicate the college you will be attending.
+Your final transcript will only be sent to this college.
+Final transcripts are usually sent by July 10th.

 Q. How do I create a FAFSA ID?